pratsgl/kubernetesupgrade/Readme.md

-# Upgrade Kubernetes  from version 1.18.2 to version 1.19.2
+# Upgrade Kubernetes Cluster from version 1.18.2 to version 1.19.2 with zero downtime
+Upgrade Kubernetes Cluster, This requirement will be expected in any production environment.
+Everyone will be happy if there is no downtime for their production.
+Today let’s try to upgrade my home lab Kubernetes cluster running with kubeadm.
+I’m running with three virtual machines for my home lab.
+However, the same steps are applied for any number of nodes in a critical production environment.
+The Kubernetes cluster can be upgraded without a zero downtime by transferring the loads from one node to another.
 The following document show how to upgrade Kubernetes from version 1.18.2 to version 1.19.2 on Kubernetes cluster running on RHEL7/Centos7.
 Its a 3 node cluster 1 Master & 2 Worker nodes .
 We already have K8s cluster with v1.18.2 running on Centos7

 The upgrade workflow at high level is the following:
    - Upgrade the primary control plane node (kmaster).
    - Upgrade worker nodes (kworker1).
    - Upgrade additional woker nodes (kworker2).